Fonta1n3/FullyNoded/Docs/Tor.md

 Install tor on linux, follow this guide [here](https://2019.www.torproject.org/docs/debian.html.en).
 1. The guide uses your input to adapt the commands you have to give in.
 It uses the instructions from the tor project website.
 They cover all platforms.
 2. The guide is very strict about **what you have to do as 'root'.
 Follow those rules**.
-It can be practical to open a terminal tab and changed the user of that tab to root with `su - root`.
+It can be practical to open a terminal tab and change the user of that tab to root with `su - root`.
 That needs the root password.
 No to be confused with the 'sudo ...' commands.
 Those need the user who is logged in and has sufficient rights to execute as superuser.

 ## Example covers connecting over Tor Ubuntu 18
 .... but I should work the same for all Linux platforms.
-Later the example will be more specifically directed towards:<br/>
+Later this example will be more specifically directed towards:<br/>
  - the location `/var/lib/tor/*` where tor landed, but that could have been elsewhere in your directory structure too.
  - the HiddenServiceDir *lightning*, but that could have been main, test, regtest or standup, as you wish (see below)
- -

 ### Finding your Operating System version details
 Click the down arrow, often in the upper right corner of your screen:<br/>